eventmachine/eventmachine/README.md

 It depends on the package manager you have installed (brew or port), but typically, the package manager will need the build tools so installing them will make this first step done.

 Then install ruby with it, brew will keep the header and place them correctly.
-Finally, add if you need ssl.
-This should looks like this with `brew`:
+Finally, add if you need SSL.
+This should look like this with `brew`:

     brew install ruby@3 openssl@1.1